lucaszorzi/Blog-Space/README.md

 # Project

-This project is Blog who has space to post articles liked by categories and admin auth to post/edit.
+This project is a Blog who has space to post articles linked by categories and admin auth to post/edit them.

 It was built with Node.js, using Express, MySQL (with Sequelize) and EJS with Bootstrap.